 - Winners will be announced on Community Manager Advancement Day, or January 25, 2021.
 (Save the date!)

 This year, there are 18 Community Industry Awards categories.
-Some allow you to nominate a community professional, and others allow you to nominate a community.
+Some allow you to vote for a community professional, and others allow you to vote for a community.